A Novel Technique for Evidence based Conditional Inference in Deep Neural Networks via Latent Feature Perturbation: Proposed Approach

+We present our approach for back-propagating the loss over auxiliary task labels during prediction time.
 During test time, we are given additional information about the output of the auxiliary task.
 Let us denote this by $e$ (evidence) to distinguish it from the auxiliary outputs during training time.
-Then, for the inference, instead of directly proceeding with the forward propagation, we instead first decide to adjust the weights of the network such that the network is forced to match the evidence $e$ on the auxiliary task.
-Since the two tasks are correlated, we expect that this process will adjust the weights of the network in a manner such that resolving the ambiguity over the auxiliary output will also result in an improved prediction over the primary task of interest.
+We define a loss in terms of $\LS_A(\hat{a},e)$ and then back-propagate its gradient through the network.
+We also add a regularization term so that the new weights do not deviate much from the originally trained weights (to avoid over-fitting on $e$).
+Since the network weights $W_{az}$ in the auxiliary branch are fixed, the change in the proposed loss can be affected only through a change in the weights $W_{zx}$ in the trunk.
+In particular, the weights $W_{yx}$ and $W_{za}$ remain unchanged during this process.
+The gradient of the total loss can be re-written as: